Saladdua/cultural-heritage/README.md

-Web Application For 3D Cultural-Heritage Data Visualization
+# Web Application For 3D Cultural-Heritage Data Visualization

 Acknowledgement
 ________________________________________________________________________

-First, I am very grateful for having the opportunity of doing an internship at ICT Lab.
+First, I am very grateful for having the opportunity of doing a research at ICT Lab.
 It was an amazing time for me to work with hardworking and wonderful people, and also a huge opportunity to improve my knowledge for my future career.
 I want to express my sincere gratitude to MsC.
 Huynh Vinh Nam, my main supervisor, for providing me with the opportunity to intern under his guidance.
-His expertise, support, and valuable insightful feedbacks have greatly contributed to my work throughout the internship.
+His expertise, support, and valuable insightful feedbacks have greatly contributed to my work throughout the research.
 Finally, I want to thank to my family and friends for their help and encouragement, which has motivated me to overcome all the challenges I faced during the journey.

 Abstract